ryanwildes/fantiepedia/content/witch-brigade/luck.md

 # Luck

-Each of your puppets has a luck statistic (abbreviated LUC).
-Unlike other stats, luck doesn't increase on levels.
-Instead, luck is increased through equipment or skills.
+Each of your puppets has a Luck stat (abbreviated LUC).
+Unlike other stats, luck doesn't increase on level up, and maxes out at 99.
+Instead, luck is increased by equipment or skills.

-A puppet is given a random amount of luck on creation based on their name.
+A puppet is created with a random amount of luck between 0 and 99 based on their name.
 This appears to be based on numerology.
 The name can be changed later via Witch Petition.

-On each soul transfer, the puppet's luck will go down an amount based on their lucky number.
+On soul transfer, the puppet's luck will go down an amount based on their lucky number.
 If it goes below zero, it *wraps around* to 99 and down.

 When you are over the mana limit, the luck of your entire brigade is reduced to Despair Level.